WHITESHAD/ClementineConkyTheme/README.md

 You have to set the path to your conky directory in conkyrc.

 The ring can be modifie in conky_draw_config.lua.
-See the [conky-draw][fisadevLink] for more options.
+See the [conky-draw][fisadevLink] documentation for more options.

 ## Requirement: